pepaaran/get_Vcmax_data/README.md

 This folder contains the files used by `renv` to manage the R packages used in this repository.
 The `renv.lock` file contains information of the packages currently used in the project and their version.

+### The analysis folder

+It contains R markdown files that explore the Vcmax25 data from GlobResp.